-Figma front end interviews are strongest when your answers sound like you understand a multiplayer design tool, not just React.
+Figma wants candidates who understand a multiplayer design tool, not just React.
 Prepare for document models, canvas interactions, rich text, comments, components, and real-time collaboration.
-Traditional algorithm drills are less useful than practicing state updates, ordering, geometry, rendering, and product-quality UI details.
+Practice state updates, ordering, geometry, rendering, and product-quality UI details.
+Recent reports also show DSA appearing in technical screens, so do not skip algorithms entirely.

 State the invariants before coding: stable object IDs, no parent cycles, deterministic ordering, preserved text styles, and redo invalidation after a new operation.
 Write small examples while coding and adapt the implementation as requirements change.